MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * Enable SRV-like benefits (e.g. apex delegation, as mentioned above) for HTTP, where SRV {{?SRV=RFC2782}} has not been widely adopted
-* Provide an HSTS-like indication {{!HSTS=RFC6797}} signaling that the "https" scheme should be used instead of "http" for all requests to this origin (see
+* Provide an HSTS-like indication {{!HSTS=RFC6797}} signaling that the "https" scheme should be used instead of "http" for all HTTP requests to this host and port (see
   {{hsts}}).

 ## Overview of the SVCB RR